Kamen Rider Gavv

 Kamen Rider Gavv (仮面ライダーガヴ, Kamen Raidā Gavu) is a Japanese drama, the 35th entry of Toei Company's Kamen Rider metaseries, and the sixth series to debut during the Reiwa period.
-The series debuted on September 1, 2024, joining Bakuage Sentai Boonboomger and later, No.1 Sentai Gozyuger in the Super Hero Time lineup after the finale of Kamen Rider Gotchard, before concluding on August 31, 2025 and succeeded by Kamen Rider ZEZTZ.
+The series debuted on September 1, 2024, joining Bakuage Sentai Boonboomger and later, No.1 Sentai Gozyuger in the Super Hero Time lineup after Kamen Rider Gotchard's finale.
+The series concluded on August 31, 2025 and was succeeded by Kamen Rider ZEZTZ.
 It also marks the debut of a snack motif including gummy candies, potato chips, marshmallows, chocolates, and lollipops.